 If you’re looking for that perfect recipe to make for a romantic dinner for two or just want to WOW your family, look no further.
 Lamb has a sophisticated flavor that will make any dinner feel special.
 And the use of fresh herbs in this recipe makes it a real show stopper!

 I love lamb!
 Especially lamb chops, that is my absolute favorite way to eat lamb.
 Just ask my husband.
-If we go out to a nice restaurant and they have lamb on the menu, there is no debating, I order the lamb!
+If we go out to a nice restaurant and there is lamb on the menu, there is no debating; I order the lamb!

 But for years cooking lamb at home intimidated me.
-I don’t know why…I guess I assumed it was difficult.
+I don’t know why…I guess I assumed it wasn’t easy.
 But a few years ago, I had found a recipe for lamb that looked amazing.
-My husband had been away on a business trip and I wanted to cook him a special meal to welcome him home.
+My husband had been away on a business trip, and I wanted to cook him a special meal to welcome him home.
 So I thought I would try to cook lamb.
-I grilled the lamb, (the only way I cook it), and it turned out amazing!!
+I grilled the lamb (the only way I cook it), and it turned out amazing!!
 I don’t even remember what the recipe was, but it was just the first of many times that I have now cooked lamb.
-I don’t do it often, lamb can be expensive and the stores here don’t always have it.
+I don’t do it often, lamb can be expensive, and the stores here don’t always have it.
 But l can say that lamb no longer intimidates me!
 And my whole family loves eating it, including my kids!

 Take all of your marinade ingredients and blend them in a mini blender, until everything is thoroughly combined and you have a paste.

 Once your lamb is trimmed, brush the marinade generously onto all sides of the lamb.
-Lightly salt the lamb and let it marinade for at least an hour in the refrigerator.
+Lightly salt the lamb and let it marinate for at least an hour in the refrigerator.